Jerry-Ge/CSCI350_HW2_Q1_Checker/README.md

 # CSCI350_HW2_Q1_Checker
-An auto assignment checker for CSCI350: Operating System
+An auto assignment checker for CSCI350: Operating System.
+University of Southern California.

 ## How to Use?
 1. Clone this repo under your Q1 folder